erik-ringen/cfr/paper_data/readme.txt

 -Hawkes_1995 Table 2 and 4
 	combined together to use age and sex information per child from the first, and returns from the other resources not combined.
-Each type of fruit or tuber is treated separately
+Each type of fruit or tuber is treated separately adult values for tin measured berries from table 5.

 -Hawkes_1995 table 5
-	assumed age composition from table 2 - so age interval, mean and sd entered from that table
+	assumed age composition from table 2 - so age interval, mean and sd entered from that table these are tin measured rates
+	age limits  drawn from table 2 as well

 -Hawkes_1995 table 6
 	all the measures are for tafabe, a berry presents several correlated measures- to decide whether to bring them all on or chose only one (e.g. calories picked in a certain amount of time (tin measured), calories remaining in the stash even after people eat the berries while picking, consumed calories, proportion of picked berries stashed, insted of being eaten) also assumed age composition from table 2 - so age interval, mean and sd entered from that table check that the way I combined standard errors of adults to compare children values is correct

+-Kramer_2009a
+	Here only groups completely below 20y old were considered. (find paper where I included group up to 29yold) transformed into grams from kg for comparability

+-Tucker_2005
+	All ages are reported as age ranks and not estimated age.
+I assigned to the 2003 returns age group boundaries, but Erik used age rank as age.
+Needs to be made homogeneous y valuables should be allowed to be negative because they are net return rates, and the travel and energy expenses can be higher than the returns.